sleepymalc/pbb.wtf/content/posts/2022-02-26-Marta/index.md

 "F7" 		"core.new.folder"
 "Shift+F7" 	"core.new.file"
 ```
-You can bind it to your favorite key-bindings to match your own habits.
+You can bind it to your favorite keybindings to match your own habits.
 For me, since [Totalfinder](https://totalfinder.binaryage.com/) follows the same shortcut as Finder, hence I change it to
 ```JSON
 "Shift+Cmd+n"   "core.new.folder"
 "Shift+Cmd+f"   "core.new.file"